callawaycloud/apex-transactional-outbox/README.md

 _The above diagram is a conceptual abstraction for the key aspects of the framework_

 1. Some _"Domain Event"_ (trigger, event, flow, etc) creates a "Message" (eg: event), specifying it's `type` & `payload`.
-    -   A "outbox" record is created for each "Subscription" to the Message to track the status of the message delivery.
+    -   A "outbox" record is created for each "Subscription" of the Message to track the status of the message delivery.
     -   These records are all part of the atomic "Domain Transaction"
 2. In a new context (in "Near Real Time"), the "Outbox Relay" runs to process the outbox.
 It will attempt to send each pending item in the outbox.
 3. If the message is successful, the "Outbox" record is marked as complete.
 If it fails, the exception is logged, and it will be retried at some point in the future.
 If failures continued, it will be "Dead-Lettered" for manual review.